 North Pole is a very small city located in the state of Alaska.
 With a population of 2,189 people and three constituent neighborhoods, North Pole is the 26th largest community in Alaska.

-North Pole is a military town: the armed forces employs 8.82% of the workforce, making the military a major focus of life in the city.
-In the civilian sector, Construction and Accommodation are important in the local economy and are the city’s largest civilian employers, employing 15.98% and 14.02% of the civilian workforce respectively.
+North Pole is a military town: the armed forces employs 10.11% of the workforce, making the military a major focus of life in the city.
+In the civilian sector, Retail and Construction are important in the local economy and are the city’s largest civilian employers, employing 17.26% and 14.24% of the civilian workforce respectively.

 Also of interest is that North Pole has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in North Pole in 2010 was $31,778, which is upper middle income relative to Alaska, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,112 for a family of four.
+The per capita income in North Pole in 2010 was $30,992, which is upper middle income relative to Alaska and the nation.
+This equates to an annual income of $123,968 for a family of four.
 However, North Pole contains both very wealthy and poor people as well.

-North Pole is a somewhat ethnically-diverse city.
+North Pole is a very ethnically-diverse city.
 The people who call North Pole home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of North Pole residents report their race to be White, followed by Native American.
+The greatest number of North Pole residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Pole include Irish, Italian, French , and Norwegian.

 The most common language spoken in North Pole is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Tagalog and Native American languages.